Beaus Story

 That same day, I had to say goodbye to my beloved black shepherd, Logan.
 A routine visit to the vet revealed an inoperable tumour in his liver, and my heart was shattered.

-After a week of careful planning, GSRV safely transported the dogs — friendly but frightened — into foster homes or to temporary accommodation in Lara, generously offered by one of their supporters.
+After a week of careful planning, GSRV safely transported the dogs — friendly but frightened — into foster homes or temporary accommodation in Lara, generously offered by one of their supporters.
 All were lovely-natured dogs, though some needed desexing or treatment for medical issues such as wounds or ear infections.
 While anxiety was common among them, two of the girls were especially fearful and were placed into experienced foster homes to help rebuild their confidence.

 Two weeks after losing Logan, the house felt unbearably empty.
 Life without a dog just wasn’t the same.
 I had previously bookmarked the GSRV website and, although I wasn’t sure I was ready to adopt again, I knew I was ready to open my home.
 I submitted an application to foster a German Shepherd.